-Increased the number of credits a student can earn via summer school (20 total/year)

 Public Meetings for Families/ Communities Communication/Messages from Oct.
 2021 to Oct 2022:

 of Meeting gs (8/1/21-10/1/22)

 Committee General Meetings Exec.
 Board Meetings Division

+Instructional Services (21-22)

-AADAC 10 8 Instructional Services (21-22) Student Services (22-23)
+AADAC 10 8 Student Services (22-23)

 Board Meetings 26 0 Board/Superintendent

 DELAC 9 9 Student Services

 GATE DAC 9 9 Student Services

 Independent Citizens Bond Oversight 6 0 Business

 LGBTQ+ 9 7 Student Services

 Personnel Commission 13 0 Human Resources

 SEDAC 11 11 Student Services

 School Choice 3 0 Instructional Services

 SDAC 11 11 Instructional Services

-DAC 10 117 9 64
+DAC 10 9

+117 64

-Webinars offered and open to the public between 8/1/2021 to 10/2022: 29 total webinars available to the public - 8 only in Spanish, 21 in English/Spanish, and included the below types of webinars: Dual Language Immersion BreakThrough parent education TK/K Information Night Core Literature Preview Human Growth and Development Preview LCAP Webinar School Site Council(SSC) Meeting open to the public 8/1/21 to 10/2022: 313 SSC Meetings held in the past fourteen months at district school sites
+Webinars offered and open 29 total webinars available to the included the below types of webinars available to the included the below types of webinar Dual Language Immersion BreakThrough parent education Night TK/K Information Night Core Literature Preview Human Growth and Develocation LCAP Webinar School Site Council(SSC) Mee 313 SSC Meetings held public - 8 only in nars: ion ducation velopment Preview Spanish, 21 in Engli v public 8/1/21 to 10/ sh/Spanish, and

-School English Language Acqui 8/1/2021 to 10/2022 • 121 ELAC Meetings held -
+Chris Contar Act CDE info Sentember 21, 2021 Special School English Language Acque 8/1/2021 to 10/2022 • 121 ELAC Meetings held uisition Committ ee (ELAC) open to the public between ict school sites

+Facility Fee Clvic Center Act CDE info September 21, 2021 Special The Board shall adopt a compreh ierisive schedule or lees to be charge u for community use of

-Facility Fee Increases Clvic Center Act CDE info EC Use of School Property BP 1330 AR 1330 September 21, 2021 Special Meeting Facility Use Review by SSC on 8/10/21 BOE meeting 3/2/21 The Board shall adopt a comprehensive schedule of fees to be charged for community use of school facilities and grounds, including, but not limited to, the multipurpose room(s), playing or athletic field(s), track and field venue(s), tennis court(s), and outdoor basketball court(s).
+Increases EC Use of School Property BP 1330 AR 1330 Meeting Facility Use Review by SSC on 8/10/21 BOE meeting 3/2/21 school facilities and grounds, including, but not limited to, the multipurpose room(s), playing or athletic field(s), track and field venue(s), tennis court(s), and outdoor basketball court(s).
 The schedule of fees shall be prepared in accordance with 5 CCR 14037-14041.
 (5 CCR 14041) Facility use review by School Services of California compared CVUSD with similar districts.
 The review showed that CVUSD fees varied greatly and recommended adjustments in the fee schedule.
 The BOE implemented a gradual increase in fees starting in 2021-22 however, froze the fee schedule for 2022-23.
 School Closures Due to Size / Enrollment This has not been a topic/discussion during the past 10 years or since the last set of school closures.
 The discussion and decision to close schools was made by previous school Boards and administration many years ago.
 The current CVUSD school Board members and district leadership have never had a conversation about closing schools.
+Grading For Mastery February 15, 2023 presentation to CVUSD Board of Education October 10, 2023 presentation to CVUSD District Advisory Council "The purpose of grading for mastery is to objectively measure students' learning of academic content standards by remedying the proven shortcomings of traditional grading systems."
+"Mastery grading embraces certain research-supported principles and practices that benefit both students and teachers."
+"Mastery Grading does NOT mean: lowering expectations, grading students differently because of their demographic status, allowing students endless opportunities to retake tests, giving credit for incomplete work, contrived equal outcomes, etc." CVUSD Administrative Regulation 5121 amended by CVUSD Board of Education in June 2023 to state, "The CVUSD Board of Education is committed to the exploration and implementation of mastery-based grading practices.
+In an effort to support mastery-based practices, the CVUSD Board of Education encourages teacher innovation and flexibility within Administrative Regulation 5121 "Grades/Evaluation of Student Achievement" in the pursuit of assessment practices which are accurate, free from bias, and motivational."